Frequency-redshift relation of the Cosmic Microwave Background: Introduction

 The purpose of the present paper is to point out that past observational extractions of the CMB's $T$-$z$ relation from background-light absorbing systems, which are assumed to thermalise with the CMB in a conventional way, are bound to extract the standard U(1) $T$-$z$ relation if participating frequencies (observed absorption lines) are blueshifted accordingly.
-This is also true of the observation of spectral CMB distortions inflicted by its photons scattering off hot electrons belonging to X-ray clusters along the line of sight, the thermal Sunyaev-Zel'dovich effect (thSZ).
-In Sec.\,\ref{OS} we discuss these two observational approaches in more detail.
+This is also true of the observation of spectral CMB distortions inflicted by its photons scattering off hot electrons belonging to X-ray clusters along the line of sight, i.e., the thermal Sunyaev-Zel'dovich effect (thSZ).
+In Section\,\ref{OS}, we discuss these two observational approaches in more detail.
 First, we analyse the extraction of $T(z)$ from absorption lines within the continuous spectrum of a background source caused by a cloud in its line of sight, which is assumed to be thermalised with the CMB.
 Second, we discuss the distortions of the CMB spectrum according to the thSZ effect.
 In the former case, the frequency of the absorption line $\nu(z)=(z+1)\nu(z=0)$, which is assumed to coincide with the exciting CMB frequency, is used to extract a temperature $T(z)$.
-Note that $T(z)$ would not coincide with the present CMB's temperature $T(z=0)$ if it was not redshifted according to $T(z)/(z+1)=T(z=0)$.
+Note that in this case $T(z)$ coincides with the present CMB's temperature $T(z=0)$ only if it is redshifted as $T(z)/(z+1)=T(z=0)$.

 In other words, ignoring the value of a known transition frequency $\nu^*(z)$ of the system in using a different $\nu$-$z$ relation for $\nu(z)$, $\nu(z)=f(z)\nu(z=0)$, the extracted CMB temperature would only have redshifted to its present value under the use of $T(z)/f(z)=T(z=0)$.
-It thus appears that in a given absorber system, interaction with the CMB occurs by a local shift of the CMB frequency $\nu(z)$ and temperature $T(z)$ to the line frequency $\nu^*(z)=(z+1)\nu(z=0)$ and cloud temperature $T^*(z)=(z+1)T(z=0)$ of the absorbing molecules.
-For deconfining SU(2) Yang-Mills thermodynamics $\nu(z) \rightarrow \nu^*(z)$ is an upward shift, see Sec.\,\ref{YM}.\\
+Therefore, it appears that in a given absorber system, interaction with the CMB occurs by a local shift of the CMB frequency $\nu(z)$ and temperature $T(z)$ to the line frequency $\nu^*(z)=(z+1)\nu(z=0)$ and cloud temperature $T^*(z)=(z+1)T(z=0)$ of the absorbing molecules.
+For deconfining SU(2) Yang--Mills thermodynamics, $\nu(z) \rightarrow \nu^*(z)$ is an upward shift (see Section\,\ref{YM}).\\

+The thermalisation within a photon gas far away from any charges is different from the thermalisation within absorber clouds.
+This is because the degrees of freedom invoked are not the same.